-The AutoMod Run control allows users to define the warm-up and steady-state periods for the model by resetting time-persistent statistics.
+Run control in AutoMod allows users to define the warm-up and steady-state periods for the model by resetting time-persistent statistics.
 Reports can be printed for any run control period, or "snap."
 Business graph output can be automatically created, as well as post-processed animation records.
-These animation records can be played back after the simulation run with AutoViewTM.